Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Stationarity Conditions

 \subsection{Bilevel Total Variation}

-Concerning bilevel imaging learning problems with Total Variation, Clarke stationarity has been previously obtained for infinite-dimensional problems in \cite{de2013image} and Mordukovich stationarity was proved for blind point deconvolution in \cite{hintermuller2015bilevel} and for denoising problems in \cite{dlrvillacis2021,delosreyesvillacis}.
-Next, we will investigate under which conditions \emph{strong stationarity} also holds for this family of problems.
+Concerning bilevel imaging learning problems with total variation, Clarke stationarity has been previously obtained in \cite{de2013image}, and Mordukovich stationarity was proved for blind point deconvolution in \cite{hintermuller2015bilevel} and for denoising problems in \cite{dlrvillacis2021,delosreyesvillacis}.
+Next, we will introduce an alternative technique for proving \emph{M-stationarity} and will investigate under which conditions \emph{strong stationarity} also holds for this family of problems.